Back to all blog posts

 Last year, Aird & Berlis launched its redesigned website, which was a vast improvement over the previous iteration.
 The redesigned website is much more modern, sleek and user-friendly than past versions.

-Thanks to the Internet Archive’s Wayback Machine, it’s possible to remind ourselves just how different the past versions of the website looked and how much has changed in the last 18 years.
+Internet Archive’s Wayback Machine, it’s possible to remind ourselves just how different the past versions of the website looked and how much has changed in the last 18 years.

 Here’s a look at the Aird & Berlis website in May 2000.